MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

     These challenges make optimization more complex, as standard solvers typically assume a continuous search space.

-To tackle this, APSIMNGpy provides the ``MixedVariable`` class, which allows users to define optimization problems involving a mixture of variable types:
+To tackle this, APSIMNGpy provides the :class:`~apsimNgpy.optimizer.single.MixedVariable` class, which allows users to define optimization problems involving a mixture of variable types:

     - Continuous (float-valued)